jason-curtis/resume-editor/README.md

 resume editor by Jason Curtis, Aug.
 2011.

 ## how to run:
-run `python -m simpleHTTPServer` and then open `http://localhost:8000/resumeEditor.html#` in a Web browser.
+* Locally: run `python -m simpleHTTPServer` and then open `http://localhost:8000` in a Web browser.
+The editor will show up.
-If the resume shows up, you're golden.
+* On GitHub Pages If you're viewing this on GH pages, just visit http://thatneat.github.io/resume-editor/index.html

 ## usage:
 Drag things around to move them, double-click to edit them.
 CSS editing not currently supported -- I use devtools for live edits and then copy stuff to file.